 Level III consists of two semesters with 32 credits.
 The first semester of Level III consists of four core course units with three credits each and three elective course units of which the students should select Two.
 Each elective course unit is a two-credit value.
-The second semester of Level III consists of four core course units with three credits each and three elective course units of which the students three students should select Two.
-Each elective course units each and three credits each and three elective course units of which the students should select Two.
+The second semester of Level III consists of four core course units with three credits each and three elective course units of which the students should select Two.
 Each elective course unit is a two-credit value.